-This study examined neural mechanisms associated with social exclusion and self-reported levels of narcissism.
-The current study enriches our understanding of individual differences that exaggerate effects of exclusion by (i) demonstrating that those who report higher levels of narcissism also experience exaggerated responses to exclusion in the brain, and (ii) suggesting that a social pain NOI, driven primarily by activity in the AI and dACC, may be one potential mechanism involved in this increased sensitivity to exclusion.
-Future investigations should examine the possibility that behavioural consequences of hypersensitivity to exclusion in narcissistic individuals may be a function of hypersensitivity in brain systems associated with distress more generally.
-Meanwhile, the current study suggests a pathway that may connect narcissism to negative consequences for longer-term physical and mental health-findings not apparent with self-report alone.
+This study examined neural mechanisms associated with social exclusion and selfreported levels of narcissism.
+The current study enriches our understanding of individual differences that exaggerate effects of exclusion by 1) demonstrating that those who report higher levels of narcissism also experience exaggerated exclusion in the brain, and 2) suggesting that a social pain network of interest, driven primarily by activity in the AI and dACC may be one potential mechanism involved in this increased sensitivity to exclusion.
+Future investigations should examine the possibility that behavioral consequences of hypersensitivity to exclusion in narcissistic individuals may be a function of hypersensitivity in brain systems associated with distress more generally.
+Meanwhile, the current study suggests a pathway that may connect narcissism to negative consequences for longer term physical and mental health- findings not apparent with self-report alone.